jpulse-net/jpulse-framework/docs/installation.md

 # Update to a pre-release (beta, RC):
 npm install @jpulse-net/jpulse-framework@1.0.0-rc.1
-# Files get automatically synchronized to webapp after package update
+npm run jpulse-update  # Sync framework files
 ```

-**How it works**: When you run `npm update @jpulse-net/jpulse-framework`, the framework package is updated and files are automatically synchronized to your site.
+**How it works**: When you run `npm run update`, the framework package is updated and files are automatically synchronized to your site.
 No extra steps needed!

 **Advanced**: Use `npm run jpulse-update` if you need to manually sync files, or `npm run jpulse-update --dry-run` to preview changes without applying them.